nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 Default 72, amount of time to wait between purchases, can lower down to at minimum 17ms or raise if not smoothly purchasing

-CardsPermaLoop: (Default) false
-Don't check for the buttons being done, stay in the loop till stopped

-CardsBossFarmEnabled: (Default) true
-This disables the card mode on the F9 key rotation

 ## GFSS Farm

 GFToKillPerCycle: (Default) 8